63 Ellis Street, San Francisco, California 94102

-But John's Grill is supposedly not the only fake Maltese Falcon in the city.
+But John's Grill and the Flood Building are supposedly not the only fake Maltese Falcons in the city.
 Just a partial list of potential other falcons includes:

 - the Hotel Union Square (114 Powell Street) which has its own Dashiell Hammett suite.
 Dashiell Hammett stayed here with his wife when he first moved to San Francisco.